EquipeDSNG1/projectDSNG1/README.md

 Email-me: equipe.dsng1@gmail.com

-Also, you can use this project as you wish, be for study, be me for make improvements or earn money with it!
+Also, you can use this project as you wish, be it for studying, be it for making improvements or earn money with it!

 ## Some Observations about this game